celehs/Harnessing-electronic-health-records-for-real-world-evidence/README.md

 ## Method <a name="Method"></a>

 ### Module one: Creating Meta-Data for Harmonization<a name="Moduleone"></a>
+The first step in our pipeline is to perform data harmonization by mapping clinical variables of interest to relevant sources of data within EHRs.
+To make this mapping process more efficient and transparent, we propose an automated method using NLP for data harmonization.
+This approach can help streamline the process and improve accuracy in identifying the clinical relevant concepts.
 #### Concept Identification <a name="ConceptIden"></a>
+Identify the medical concepts associated with the clinical variables from the RCT documents using existing clinical NLP software.
 <table>
     <thead>
         <tr>